BuildFarBox/FarBox-Doc/docs/3 Configs/5 admin and interface.json.markdown

 We can set configs to a site by modifying [site.txt](site-configs).

-The defualt template of FarBox renders the admin dashboard （URL is `/admin`） by the template file `admin/index.html`,
+The default template of FarBox renders the admin dashboard （URL is `/admin`） by the template file `admin/index.html`,

 The implementation logic:

-1. Get the data about curent site configs and other information by template file `admin/data.html`.
+1. Get the data about current site configs and other information by template file `admin/data.html`.
 2. Build the dashboard interface by the rules defined in `interface.json`.
 3. When click the `save` button, the config properties will be turned into the plaintext content of `site.txt`, and sync to FarBox and Dropbox.

-> [Source Code refers here](https://github.com/BuildFarBox/FarBox-Admin/tree/master/admin)，index.html handles HTML page, and data.html handels the JSON data to be loaded, and some css/js files in  `dash` directory.
+> [Source Code refers here](https://github.com/BuildFarBox/FarBox-Admin/tree/master/admin)，index.html handles HTML page, and data.html handles the JSON data to be loaded, and some css/js files in  `dash` directory.

 ## interface.json